davidlin4171/Personalized-LLM/README.md

 # 2. Install backend dependencies
 pip install -r requirements.txt

-# 3. Navigate to backend folder and start services
+# 3. Navigate to llm folder and start llm
 cd llm_api
 python llm_server.py

+# 4. Open a new terminal for the backend
+cd client/src/backend
 python app.py

-# 4. Open a new terminal for the frontend
+# 5. Open a new terminal for the frontend
 cd client
 npm install
 npm start